mabdullahse/demo-angular/README.md

 # WIth the name of ALLAH

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version fgfgfgfg f
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version fgfgfgfgsds f
 ## Development serverdd